Redfield, Bristol: Community involvement

 The 2003 Redfield Action Plan outlines a number of measures to improve social and economic conditions in Redfield and its locale.
 Community at Heart was set up to oversee implementation of the programme in Redfield, Barton Hill and The Dings.

-Recently the relatively low cost of housing and proximity to the city centre has made the area attractive to young couples and professionals moving to Bristol from London and the south-east.

 Leisure and entertainment

 To the east of the area lies St George Park, an elegant Victorian suburban park.
+To the south of the area lies Netham Park.

 Redfest is an independent arts and music festival seeking to bring music, film, cabaret, comedy, animation, graffiti, photography, art and fun to community of Redfield.
 Redfest is run by a group of volunteers from the local community and is entirely reliant on public donations, support and sponsorship from local businesses and grant funding where available.

 Transport

-Recent investment in public transport infrastructure can be witnessed on Church Road as part of the second showcase bus route in Bristol.
-The scheme is a collaboration between Bristol City Council and First, one of the city's bus transport providers, designed to provide improvements to existing services and offer more reliable, convenient and safe alternatives to travelling by car.
-The showcase bus route runs from the City Centre out to the suburbs of Kingswood and Hanham.
+Bus routes run frequently from the area to the City Centre and out to the suburbs of Kingswood and Hanham.

-The nearby Lawrence Hill railway station serves the Redfield population and provides an easy access point to the Severn Beach Line running from Bristol Temple Meads railway station out to Severn Beach, the line has been listed among Thomas Cook's most favoured attractions for its scenic route along the River Avon and River Severn.
+The nearby Lawrence Hill railway station serves the Redfield population and provides an easy access point to other stations in Bristol including Temple meads railway station with connections across the country.

-The Bristol & Bath Railway Path, a 13-mile asphalt motor-vehicle-free route between the cities of Bristol and Bath, starts just west of Redfield at Lawrence Hill and has several entrance points along its route just north of the area.
+The Bristol and Bath Railway Path, a 13-mile asphalt motor-vehicle-free route between the cities of Bristol and Bath, starts just west of Redfield at Newtown in Lawrence Hill and has several entrance points along its route just north of the area.